Angiography

 Angiography or arteriography is a medical imaging technique used to visualize the inside, or lumen, of blood vessels and organs of the body, with particular interest in the arteries, veins, and the heart chambers.
 Modern angiography is performed by injecting a radio-opaque contrast agent into the blood vessel and imaging using X-ray based techniques such as fluoroscopy.
+With time-of-flight (TOF) magnetic resonance it is no longer necessary to use a contrast.

-The word itself comes from the Greek words ἀγγεῖον angeion 'vessel' and γράφειν graphein 'to write, record'.
+The word itself comes from the Greek words ἀνγεῖον angeion 'vessel' and γράφειν graphein 'to write, record'.
 The film or image of the blood vessels is called an angiograph, or more commonly an angiogram.
 Though the word can describe both an arteriogram and a venogram, in everyday usage the terms angiogram and arteriogram are often used synonymously, whereas the term venogram is used more precisely.

 The term angiography has been applied to radionuclide angiography and newer vascular imaging techniques such as CO2 angiography, CT angiography and MR angiography.
 The term isotope angiography has also been used, although this more correctly is referred to as isotope perfusion scanning.

 History

 The technique was first developed in 1927 by the Portuguese physician and neurologist Egas Moniz at the University of Lisbon to provide contrasted X-ray cerebral angiography in order to diagnose several kinds of nervous diseases, such as tumors, artery disease and arteriovenous malformations.
 Moniz is recognized as the pioneer in this field.
 He performed the first cerebral angiogram in Lisbon in 1927, and Reynaldo dos Santos performed the first aortogram in the same city in 1929.
 In fact, many current angiography techniques were developed by the Portuguese at the University of Lisbon.
 For example, in 1932, Lopo de Carvalho performed the first pulmonary angiogram via venous puncture of the superior member.
 In 1948 the first cavogram was performed by Sousa Pereira.
-Radial access technique for angiography can be traced back to 1953, where Eduardo Pereira first cannulated the radial artery to perform a coronary angiogram.
 With the introduction of the Seldinger technique in 1953, the procedure became markedly safer as no sharp introductory devices needed to remain inside the vascular lumen.
+Radial access technique for angiography can be traced back to 1989, when Lucien Campeau first cannulated the radial artery to perform a coronary angiogram.